FRANCESC

 THE DATA

 In my work, I always try to use data as varied as possible.
-I have invsetigated data obtained with very different analytical platforms, mainly multivariate data (NMR spectroscopy, HPLC-MS, GC-MS, 16S rRNA sequencing, metagenomics, NIR hyperspectral imaging, 3D EEM fluorescence) but also univariate (pH, temperature, DOC, COD, NH4 concentration…).
+I have investigated data obtained with very different analytical platforms, mainly multivariate data (NMR spectroscopy, HPLC-MS, GC-MS, 16S rRNA sequencing, metagenomics, NIR hyperspectral imaging, 3D EEM fluorescence) but also univariate (pH, temperature, DOC, COD, NH4 concentration…).
 Most of the data I used was acquired by myself, except for some collaboration studies.

 Img